Italian Somaliland: Dervish wars

-Colonial development and fascist era
+Campaign of the sultanates

+The relationship between the Sultanate of Hobyo and Italy soured when Sultan Kenadid refused the Italians' proposal to allow a British contingent of troops to disembark in his sultanate so that they might then pursue their battle against the Somali religious and nationalist leader Muhammad Abdullah Hassan's Dervish forces.
+Viewed as too much of a threat, Sultan Kenadid was eventually exiled to Aden in Yemen and then to Eritrea.
+His son Ali Yusuf Kenadid succeeded him on the throne.
+In 1924, Governor Cesare Maria De Vecchi adopted a policy of disarmentation of the northern Somali sultanates.
+Sultan Ali Yusuf Kenadid was thereafter in turn exiled.In the mid-1920s, under Benito Mussolini's Fascist regime, the Italian government ordered the full military occupation of Somalia through the Royal Corps of Colonial Troops, which led to armed resistance and rebellions across the country.
+With the arrival of Governor Cesare Maria De Vecchi on 15 December 1923, things began to change in Somalia, Italy had access to these areas under the successive protection treaties, but not direct rule.
+The Fascist government had direct rule only over the majority of Benadir territory.
+Given the defeat of the Dervish movement in the early 1920s, and the rise of fascism in Europe, on 1925, Mussolini gave the green light to De Vecchi to start the takeover of the northern sultanates.
+Everything was to be changed and the treaties abrogated.
+The Dubats colonial troops and the Zaptié gendarmerie were extensively used by De Vecchi during these military campaigns.
+However, unlike the southern territories, the northern sultanates were not subject to direct rule due to the earlier treaties they had signed with the Italians.

+Italian colonial development (1920-1936)

-In 1920, a member of the Italian Royal Family, The Duca degli Abruzzi, who was also a famous explorer, would establish the Società Agricola Italo-Somala (SAIS) in order to explore the agricultural potential of the territory.
+In 1920, a member of the Italian royal family, The Duca degli Abruzzi, who was also a famous explorer, would establish the Società Agricola Italo-Somala (SAIS) in order to explore the agricultural potential of the territory.
 That same year, the Duca founded the Villaggio Duca degli Abruzzi ("Villabruzzi"; Jowhar) as an agricultural settlement in Italian Somaliland.
 The area produced sugar, bananas and cotton.
 On 5 December 1923, Cesare Maria De Vecchi di Val Cismon was named Governor in charge of the new colonial administration.

 In November 1920, the Banca d'Italia, the first modern bank in Italian Somaliland, was established in Mogadishu.

 After World War I in 1925, Trans-Juba, which was then a part of British East Africa, was ceded to Italy.
 This concession was purportedly a reward for the Italians having joined the Allies in World War I.

 Following an examination of the layout of the land, the Italians began new local infrastructure projects, including the construction of hospitals, farms and schools.

-The relationship between the Sultanate of Hobyo and Italy soured when Sultan Kenadid refused the Italians' proposal to allow a British contingent of troops to disembark in his Sultanate so that they might then pursue their battle against the Somali religious and nationalist leader Muhammad Abdullah Hassan's Dervish forces.
-Viewed as too much of a threat, Sultan Kenadid was eventually exiled to Aden in Yemen and then to Eritrea.
-His son Ali Yusuf Kenadid succeeded him on the throne.
-In 1924, Governor Cesare Maria De Vecchi adopted a policy of disarmentation of the northern Somali sultanates.
-Sultan Ali Yusuf Kenadid was thereafter in turn exiled.
-The Dubats colonial troops and the Zaptié gendarmerie were extensively used by De Vecchi during these military campaigns.
-However, unlike the southern territories, the northern sultanates were not subject to direct rule due to the earlier treaties they had signed with the Italians.